Starting Your Career in Industrial Automation

 What is an Automation Engineer?

-The International Society of Automation (ISA) defines Automation Professional as “any individual involved in the creation and application of technology to monitor and control the production and delivery of products and services.”2
+The International Society of Automation (ISA) defines an Automation Professional as “any individual involved in the creation and application of technology to monitor and control the production and delivery of products and services.”2

 Why Choose a Career in Industrial Automation?

-• High Demand and Job Growth: As industry continues to modernise, automation is in high demand.
+- High Demand and Job Growth: As industry continues to modernise, automation is in high demand.

-• Low Cost of Entry: Cost of training and postgraduate degrees are relatively low.
+- Low Cost of Entry: Cost of training and postgraduate degrees are relatively low.

-• Career Stability: Automation systems are used across a diverse range of industries and sectors give you the possibility to switch in times of downturn.
+- Career Stability: Automation systems are used across a diverse range of industries and sectors give you the possibility to switch in times of downturn.

-• Competitive Salaries: Good remuneration prospects with respect to other engineering fields.
+- Competitive Salaries: Good remuneration prospects with respect to other engineering fields.

-• Global opportunities: Good opportunities to work internationally providing a chance to collaborate with international teams and gain diverse experiences.
+- Global opportunities: Good opportunities to work internationally providing a chance to collaborate with international teams and gain diverse experiences.

 What are the key skills of an Automation Engineer?